lovetaneja/elasticsearch/README.md

       "errorMessage": "Error Response from Search API - Query Parameter Pattern is Not Valid" }

  6. Following will be Http Status for different scenarios.
+These have been configured in GlobalExceptionHandler class.

     (200, "OK"): This will be Http Status for Success Scenarios.